ebikatsudon/VTubeStudio/Restore-old-VTS-Versions.md

 ## How do I restore old versions?

 ⚠️ **Important:** Before switching to an old version, make safety copies of all your models, items and backgrounds!!
 That means make copies of your `Live2DModels`, `Items` and `Backgrounds` folders somewhere outside of the VTube Studio Steam folder.
-Switching versions will not delete any files, but it's best to be on the safe side!! ⚠️
+Switching versions will not delete any files, but it's best to be on the safe side since there HAVE been reports of Steam updates randomly deleting model files!! ⚠️

 Old versions are available as **Steam beta branches**.